Where to Eat the Best Paella in Seville (6 Top Restaurants)

 Paella de carne is the favourite paella across Spain.
 This is probably the type of paella you’ll find as a tapa in many restaurants or prepared by others on a Sunday.

-The key ingredients to make this paella are bomba rice, chicken thighs and breast, pork, red pepper, onion, saffron and sweet paprika.
+The key ingredients for this paella are bomba rice, chicken thighs and breasts, pork, red pepper, onion, saffron, and sweet paprika.

 There are different variations of paella de carne.
-Some people add rabbit meat, and other people prefer pork or only chicken.
+Some people add rabbit meat, while others prefer pork or chicken only.

 Paella de marisco

-Paella de marisco, also known as paella marinera, main’s ingredient is seafood, as its name suggests.
-The cooking method is similar to other paellas, but you switch chicken broth to fish broth and add your favourite seafood.
+Paella de marisco, also known as paella marinera, is a seafood paella, as its name suggests.
+The cooking method is similar to other paellas, but you switch from chicken broth to fish broth and add your favourite seafood.

 In a seafood paella, you’ll normally find squid, prawns, mussels and clams, and it’s a hit in beach restaurants.